-Exposed brick walls have long been a seen as a holy grail of interiors, the perfect solution for creating a stylish, yet understated, feature wall.
+Exposed brick walls have long been a seen as a holy grail of interiors, the perfect solution for creating a stylish, yet understated feature wall look.
 For some lucky homeowners, stripping away an ugly drywall is all it takes to reveal a beautiful brick wall that lends itself to a range of interiors styles; from country to industrial.

 However, there are of course drawbacks to revealing the literal building blocks of your home and getting the look right takes careful preparation, attention to detail and patience.
-Our guide talks you through the process of creating a feature wall with exposed bricks, to ensure you achieve the desired finish.
+Our guide talks you through the process of creating a feature with exposed bricks, to ensure you achieve the desired finish.

 1. Pick a wall to expose